 You can phone us at 541-737-3384 or you can fill out the following comment card.

 The Student Computing Facilities (SCF) serves the computing needs of OSU students, staff, and faculty.
-We maintain over 1000 computers located in one general use facilities (Milne), four computer classrooms (LAMC, Kidder 28, Milne 201, Milne 130), and various department labs around campus.
-We staff our general use facility (Milne) 24 hours a day.
-The majority of our computers are Windows XP/7 workstations, but we do support over 400 Macintosh computers running OS X 10.6 (Snow Leopard) through 10.7 (Lion).
+We maintain over 1000 computers located in one general use facilities (Milne), four computer classrooms, and various department labs around campus.
+Our computers are Windows 7 workstations, and dual-boot Macs running Windows and OS-X Mavericks.

 Our student workers are responsible for staffing our main computer facilities and assist customers with questions concerning the hardware and software installed there.
 Questions can range from assisting our customers with setting up their account to helping find a needed feature in a computer program.
 They also perform basic maintenance to the equipment, perform cleaning duties such as wiping workstations and dusting, and keep a welcoming academic environment for our customers.

-We expect our staff to have good customer service skills, basic knowledge of Windows XP or 7 and/or Macintosh OS X, knowledge of our popular software packages (MS Office, web browsers, email, etc) and knowledge of our equipment (printers and scanners).
+We expect our staff to have good customer service skills, basic knowledge of Windows and/or Macintosh OS X, knowledge of our popular software packages (MS Office, web browsers, email, etc) and knowledge of our equipment (printers and scanners).
 Knowledge of software used in our classrooms is a plus.
 Our staff comes from various academic backgrounds including Liberal Arts, Engineering, Business, and HHS.
 This position does not require any programming or system administration skills.
-Starting pay rate is $8.80 per hour (graveyard shifts are paid 50 cents extra per hour), and we ask that everyone work at least 8 hours a week.
+Starting pay rate is $9.10 per hour, and we ask that everyone work at least 8 hours a week.

 To be considered for the student staff positions, you must: